 Q. Which are the best temples in Bali?

-A. Tanah Lot, Uluwatu, and Ulun Danu Beratan are the top three temples that you must visit in Bali.
+A. Tanah Lot, Uluwatu, and Ulun Danu Beratan are the three best temples in Bali that you should not miss-out on your next trip to Bali.

 Q. What is the best time of the day to go to Tanah Lot?